-Welcome to Honors English III.
-Here’s our wiki address: http://honors-english-iii-sa.wikispaces.com/
+Welcome to English III Honors.
+Here’s our syllabus: https://sites.google.com/view/englishiiihonors/home

 - Appreciate the writing process;

-- Improve your critical thinking skills so that you are ready for Honors English IV, college, your career(s), and “a lifetime of learning, leadership, and active citizenship” (Suffield Academy Mission Statement).
+- Improve your critical thinking skills so that you are ready for the spring AP Literature Exam, English IV Honors, college, your career(s), and “a lifetime of learning, leadership, and active citizenship” (Suffield Academy Mission Statement).

 Mr. Sullivan’s unconditional rules:

-- Arrive promptly in SA Dress Code with your text book, notebook, and other required materials for the day (computer, etc), leave your cell phone when you go to the bathroom, and bring only water, eat in other appropriate places;
+- Arrive promptly in SA Dress Code with your text book, notebook, and other required materials for the day (computer, etc); manage your cell phone in class and leave it on your chair (turned off) when you go to the bathroom; bring only water, eat nourishing food in other appropriate places;

 - Appreciate the privilege of your laptop and use it only for learning purposes in class.
 Multitasking is bad for your learning and creates distractions for your neighbor’s academic progress; those discovered falling into this temptation will be ask to do extra reading and writing on this important topic.